Morice Norris: Professional career

+Detroit Lions

 After going unselected in the 2024 NFL draft, Norris signed with the Detroit Lions as an undrafted free agent.
 He was waived on August 14, 2024, due to an injury.
 Norris was re-signed to the team's practice squad on September 24.
 He was signed off the practice squad to the active roster on December 28.

 On August 8, 2025, Norris sustained a major injury during the Lions' Week 1 preseason game against the Atlanta Falcons that led to the game being prematurely suspended.
-Norris was hit in the head by Falcons running back Nathan Carter’s knee.
+Norris was hit in the head by Falcons running back Nate Carter's knee.
 The official result on his injury is yet to be confirmed.
 Norris was subsequently waived by the Lions on August 26 as part of final roster cuts.

+BC Lions

+On May 18, 2026, Norris signed as a defensive back with the BC Lions of the Canadian Football League (CFL).
+On May 31, 2026, Norris was released by Lions, during their final cuts before the start of the 2026 CFL season.